tufts-ml/hugheslab-onboarding/HOWTO_review_a_paper.md

 First, write the paper summary (#4 above)

+Next, summarize the contributions (#5)

+Next, summarize the significance (#6)
-Next, force yourself to list out strengths as well as weaknesses (#2 and #3 above)

-Next, write out detailed comments, covering strengths and weaknesses.
+Next, force yourself to list out strengths as well as weaknesses (#2 and #3 above).
+Write out detailed comments, covering strengths and weaknesses, for #7-9 above).

-Next, write your overall top-level summary.
+Finally, write your overall top-level summary (#1).
 Should this be accepted?
 Would you recommend this paper to a colleague?

-Finally, read over the whole review... are you being fair? is this the kind of review you'd like to receive?
+Before you submit it, read over the whole review again... are you being fair? is this the kind of review you'd like to receive?
 Is most of the review addressing the truly important strengths/weaknesses?

 # Useful resources